10 Reasons Not to Move to France

 7. Stunning old stone houses, beautiful, classic French architecture, and affordable property prices

-8. The health service – it is as impressive as everyone says
+8. The French healthcare service – it is as impressive as everyone says

 9. Sense of tradition and identity and strong family values